leanprover/lean4/doc/do.md

     IO.println s!"x: {x}"
     s := s + x
     if s > threshold then
-      break -- it behave like the `continue` statement in imperative languages IO.println s!"result: {s}" return s
+      break -- it behaves like the `break` statement in imperative languages IO.println s!"result: {s}" return s